mel-project/docs.earendil.network/en/getting-started/using-havens.md

 which tells you that a `tcp_service` haven listening at **dock** `12345` (the equivalent of a port number within Earendil) has fingerprint qcmnt2mbchhanm7fzacybswzknbsw3zp.

-Clients can now find your haven at `qcmnt2mbchhanm7fzacybswzknbsw3zp.haven:12345`!
+People can now find your haven at `qcmnt2mbchhanm7fzacybswzknbsw3zp.haven:12345`!